 - Design an I-PD controller to meet the design specs (you may have already done this in the homework).
 Use a constant prefilter (i.e., a number, most likely the number 1).
-Keep the zero of the PD controller small, between -1 and -5, and be sure to observe the limits on the other gains. - Implement the correct gains into closedloop\model.m

-- Simulate the system for 1.5 seconds.
-Be sure to use radians for the Model 205 system!
+Keep the zero of the PD controller small, between -1 and -5, and be sure to observe the limits on the other gains. - Implement the correct gains into closedloop\model.m - Simulate the system for 1.5 seconds.
 If the design constrains are not met, or the control effort hits a limit, redesign your controller (you might also try a lower input signal) - Compile the correct closed loop ECP Simulink driver, connect to the system, and run the simulation. - Use the compare1.m file (or a modification of it) to plot the results of both the simulation and the real system on one nice, neatly labeled graph.
 The results for the torsional systems must be displayed in degrees.
 You need to include this graph in your memo.
-Be sure to include the values of $k_p$ , $k_i$ , and $k_d$ in your memo. - Change the prefilter to cancel the zeros of the closed loop system and still have a position error of zero.
+Be sure to include the values of kp, ki, and kd in your memo. - Change the prefilter to cancel the zeros of the closed loop system and still have a position error of zero.
 Rerun the simulation, recompile the ECP system, run the ECP system, and compare the predicted with the measured response.
 You also need to include this graph in your memo.
 Be sure to include the values of kp, ki, and kd in your memo.